ssbaxys/create-warnautics/README.md

 # Disclaimer

-Various code comments and changelogs are generated with the assistance of AI due to english being ssbaxys second language.
-I, Wizardtastic, will be double checking all of them as a native English speaker.
-If you spot any that I have missed, please report them and/or submit a correction.
+Some modules, code snippets, comments, and changelog entries may be written or refined with the assistance of AI, as English is ssbaxy's second language.
+I, Wizardtastic, review the generated content as a native English speaker to make sure it is clear and accurate.
+If you notice any awkward wording, mistakes, or anything else we may have missed, feel free to report it or submit a correction.

 # License